fniessink/toisto/docs/background.md

 Toisto is open source and free, and will always remain so.

 Toisto is extensible.
-You can add your own topics.
+You can add your own concepts.

 ## Future plans

-Add more topics.
+Add more concepts.

-Have Toisto make the user progress through the topics in a logical order.
+Have Toisto make the user progress through the concepts in a logical order.

 Add more languages, but this requires help from native speakers in those languages.